Henderson Island (Pitcairn Islands): Plastic debris

 In June 2019, an expedition organised by the UK Government attempted to remove some of the plastic debris from the island's East beach.
 The team collected six tonnes of rubbish, but weather conditions hampered efforts to take the rubbish off the island.
-A further expedition, planned for April 2020, was delayed because of the COVID-19 pandemic.
+Plastic gathered during this expedition was taken for recycling, being manufactured into new objects for use on Pitcairn Island and other island communities in the region.
+A followup expedition in July 2022 collected further plastic.